-If performing neck bridges isn’t the best neck training option, then what alternatives are there?
-Other neck training exercises may not provide the same loading that the neck bridge does so the adaptations may be weaker.
-Luckily, there is an alternative option and it’s called the Iron Neck (link will take you to the Iron Neck homepage).
+If performing neck bridges isn’t the best neck exercise option, then what alternatives are there?
+Other neck exercises may not provide the same loading that the neck bridge does so the adaptations may be weaker.
+Luckily, there is an alternative option and it’s called the Iron Neck.

 What Is The Neck Bridge Exercise?

-This video will do the most of the writing for me.
+This video will do most of the writing for me.

 The neck bridge is performed with your back facing the floor while balancing the top of your head on the floor and pushing your feet on the ground.
 The entire body weight is supported by the feet and the head.